 Sundry professional snippets, in approximately reverse order…

 I joined the faculty of the Computer Science Department at Brigham Young University in 2000 as an older-than-average assistant professor.
-It had been my dream job for the previous 15 years, and I was thrilled to be granted tenure in September 2006.
-I’ve now got approximately 20 more years to live the dream.
+It had been my dream job for the previous 15 years, and I was granted tenure in September 2006.

 I received my Ph.D. in Computer Science from Oregon State University (1998) with Curtis Cook and Tim Budd as advisors.
 Why I left the gorgeous Oregon rain forest for the intermountain west is still something I ponder.